AWS CDK vs Terraform: The Complete 2026 Comparison

 CDK Gotchas:

-4. Bootstrap version mismatches cause cryptic errors - keep bootstrap updated
+4. Bootstrap version mismatches cause cryptic errors; keep bootstrap updated with cdk bootstrap

 For help with cross-stack errors, see my guide on cross-stack references in CDK.